-These five rivalries pushed Shawn Michaels to run the gamut of emotions in front of the audience and are feuds fans will never forget.
+Shawn Michaels ran the gamut of emotions in these five rivalries and are feuds fans will never forget.

 5 Stand-Out Shawn Michaels Rivalries